CODE University of Applied Sciences: Courses

 All three courses are accredited by the German state and matching the European Bologna process.

+As of 2025 CODE University of Applied Sciences also offers a state accredited master's degree program in Technology & Management (M.Sc.)

 Didactics

-CODE’s learning approach can be described as competency-orientated, self-directed and problem-based, namely by using concepts such as Mastery Learning, Flipped Classroom and Peer Learning.
+CODE's learning approach can be described as competency-orientated, self-directed and problem-based, namely by using concepts such as Mastery Learning, Flipped Classroom and Peer Learning.

 Aside from the subject-specific competences, the curriculum addresses topics like personal development and the ability to reflect oneself by implementation of a mentoring program.

-From the beginning, students are working project-based and self-regulated in interdisciplinary teams of software developers, interaction designers and product managers.
-Those projects are created and selected in close cooperation with a number of companies and organisations.
+From the beginning, students are working project-based and self-regulated in interdisciplinary teams of software developers, digital design & innovation and business management & entrepreneurship students.
+Next to student-led projects, others are created and selected in close cooperation with a number of companies and organisations.

 All offered courses are grounded on a common competence framework.
-Upon start, each student receives an individual profile based on their already existing abilities to enhance and develop in their course of studies.
+Each student receives input based on their abilities to enhance and develop them during their studies.
+Not only do students learn from industry professionals but also from their more advanced peers.

 The interdisciplinary Science, Technology & Society Program is meant to confront the students with the effects of their work on questions of science, technological progress and society.

 Admission process

 All potential applicants have to go through a multi-level admission process in which classical measuring tools like school grades or certificates are completely irrelevant.
-The four-step admission process consists of a written online motivation letter, a video interview, an exemplary project "challenge" and finally joining an Assessment day.
+The two-step admission process consists of a written online motivation letter and an Assessment day.
 According to the university, out of 2000 applicants from over 25 countries, 88 students were selected to join the very first winter semester of 2017.

 Tuition fees

 CODE University is financed by tuition fees that can be paid via a socially responsible, subsequent income-adjusted tuition-fee model.
 This way, the entire studies stay free of charge for any student for the course of their studies.
-This reversed generation agreement is realized by Chancen eG, following the example of Witten/Herdecke University’s StudierendenGesellschaft.
+This reversed generation agreement is realized by CODE, following the example of Witten/Herdecke University's StudierendenGesellschaft.
 After finishing their studies, students agree to repay the university a certain percentage of their income for several years.
 According to the university, more than 80% of all their students are opting for this model.

 Campus

-The university’s facilities are part of the Berlin-based startup campus and community space Factory Berlin.
-Its 14.000 m² are located in Lohmühlenstraße, Alt-Treptow, next to Görlitzer Park.
-Due to a close partnership, all students are free to use the overall 23.000 m² of Factory’s Berlin facilities as well as the included membership perks for free.
+The universities facilities are part of the modern office- and event location KALLE Neukölln.
+Next to Project and Learning Unit rooms, the university offers its students common areas, silent as well as communal working areas, a kitchen space where students can mingle and a “Maker Space” with lots of technical equipment, sponsored by one of its partners Telekom.